atreyasha/spp-explainability/docs/develop.md

                 scripts into repository for refactoring -\> files are currently under local git backup

+            7.  use `renv` for managing and shipping R dependencies -\> keep just `renv.lock` for easier shipping and ignore other files

-            7.  design new and improved test cases using pytest after understanding code completely
+            8.  design new and improved test cases using pytest after understanding code completely

         4.  run SoPa++ for multiple runs to survey performance -\> run